Clohned/chat/README.md

 # Features

-- The `textchat` resource was written entirely on the server side for optimization purposes.
-The `chat` resource is just the default FiveM chat with a edited `.css`
+- This text chat was written entirely on the server side for optimization purposes.
+Keep in mind this is the default `chat` resource, it just has a lot of additional code.

 - Includes the following commands: